 - Occupational segregation Certain jobs and careers overrepresented by women pay less, while those overrepresented by men pay more.15 One example is the occupation of nursing compared to medical doctor. - Access to education Less access to higher education among some racial/ethnic groups.
-Yet even among women with a bachelor's degree, women of color earn less than White women and less than all men.18 - Hiring discrimination Women, especially women of color, face discrimination in hiring and employment.
-19 Reported LGBTQIA+ workplace discrimination is also very high (70% for trans workers) and likely a factor.
-20 - Caregiving responsibilities Women continue to bear the brunt of their own family's care needs and household responsibilities, including kin keeping.
-They are not paid for this caring work, and in fact having children can depress their wages, while the wages of the father increase.21 The COVID-19 pandemic exacerbated this issue, causing droves of women to be laid off or forced to leave jobs to be at home with their children when childcare centers closed and remote schooling began.
+Yet even among women with a bachelor's degree, women of color earn less than White women and less than all men.18 - Hiring discrimination Women, especially women of color, face discrimination in hiring and employment.19 Reported LGBTQIA+ workplace discrimination is also very high (70% for trans workers) and likely a factor.20 this caring work, and in fact having children can depress their wages, while the wages of the father increase.21 The COVID-19 pandemic exacerbated this issue, causing droves of women to be laid off or forced to leave jobs to be at home with their children when childcare centers closed and remote schooling began.